 • Verify that you have access to the vCloud Usage Meter console as usagemeter.

-• If the certificate is signed by an internal certificate authority, first you must import the certificate authority in the vCloud Usage Meter appliance.
-For information, see Import an internal Certification Authority (CA) - Signed Certificate.
+1. Import the certificate authority in the vCloud Usage Meter appliance.
+For information, see Import an Internal Certificate Authority (CA) - Signed Certificate.

 Procedure